yifeikang/Microbiome_MiSeq/3_Dada2 trim and taxonomy.md

 - Because this project include samples from both fecal samples and cecal digesta samples, and I have different metadata files for them, I will put the fastq files of them in seperate folders for easy analysis for future steps
 - I use cyberduck to move files, this can also be done using terminal.
 - Inside `dada/raw-seq` folder, create folder `Fecal-raw-seq` and `Cecal-raw-seq`, and move the fecal samples into `Fecal-raw-seq` folder, and cecal samples into `Cecal-raw-seq` folder.
-Note here I did not move the fecal w1_f8 sample to the fecal folder because there was no data of that animal in other weeks, and I'm not going to use this data for other analysis
 - Also, create a result folder for cecal project `dir.create("results/dada2/cecal_result")`.
 Do the same for the fecal project `dir.create("results/dada2/fecal_result")`.
 This can also be done on cyberduck

 ## Log onto Biocluster2 and open R session